• Home

 The Integral Role of Distribution in EMS Supply Chains

-As a franchise distributor for over 3,000 leading electronics brands, WIN SOURCE has quality assurance protocols and global logistics capabilities that are vital for the EMS industry.
+As distributor for over 3,000 leading electronics brands, WIN SOURCE has quality assurance protocols and global logistics capabilities that are vital for the EMS industry.
 The company’s AS6496 certification confirms its compliance with the stringent due diligence practices needed to combat counterfeit parts infiltration.
 WIN SOURCE also runs verification centers in the Americas, Asia and Europe to test component quality and legitimacy.

-By leveraging authorized distributors as procurement partners, EMS manufacturers gain assurance on part provenance while focusing internal resources more on core manufacturing competencies.
+By leveraging distributors as procurement partners, EMS manufacturers gain assurance on part provenance while focusing internal resources more on core manufacturing competencies.
 This distributor collaboration is key to boosting security across electronics supply chains.

 The Road Ahead: Navigating Complexity with Collective Vigilance